 4. Try to stay on schedule

-Following the same training schedule that you have during the summer months in the winter months will help you fight off the Dark Ages.
-You may have to change the routine but try not to change the time of day that you train.
+Following the same training schedule that you have during the summer in the winter will help you fight off the Dark Ages.
+You may have to change the routine, but try not to change the time of day that you train.

-Though a morning caffeine boost is fine, caffeine intake in the later part of the day and early evening will affect your ability to sleep well at night, thus further complicating your energy levels, sleep cycles and internal clock.
+Although a morning caffeine boost is fine, caffeine intake later in the day and early evening will affect your ability to sleep well at night, thus further complicating your energy levels, sleep cycles and internal clock.

 Even though you may pass out, alcohol disturbs sleep function.
-I know I am being a bummer with these suggestions, but the habit of overdoing any of the daily drugs we consume to speed up or calm down really does have an impact.
+I know I am being a bummer with these suggestions, but overdoing the daily drugs we consume to speed up or calm down has an impact.

 Caffeine, nicotine and alcohol are coping and self-medicating drugs.
 We have to limit their intake, just as we limit the portions and types of food we eat each day.
 Timing is everything.

 Drinking alcohol to fall asleep at the end of the day does not produce a good night's rest that will help with overall recovery from stress.
-Alcohol disturbs the REM stage of sleep we need to recover from life's physical and mental stresses and REM sleep disturbances are common in mood disorders like depression.
+Alcohol disturbs the REM stage of sleep we need to recover from life's physical and mental stresses, and REM sleep disturbances are common in mood disorders, such as depression.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
 Visit his Fitness eBook store if you're looking to start a workout program to create a healthy lifestyle.
 Send your fitness questions to email@example.com.